uilianries/imgui/Software-using-dear-imgui.md

 - The field listing author/company/team name is provided to make this list easier to parse and contextualize.
 It doesn't imply any endorsement from said author/company/team.

-- The library is used by also lots of smaller personal, research or throwaway projects that are difficult to track and not listed here.
+- The library is also used by many smaller personal, research or throwaway projects that are difficult to track and not listed here.

 ----